 The significant downturn in the overall economy and the ongoing disruption in the capital markets has reduced investor confidence and negatively affected investments generally and specifically in the pharmaceutical industry.
-In addition, the fact that we are not profitable and will need significant additional funds to execute the second Phase 3 clinical trial of Ketotransdel® currently required by the FDA and any other clinical trials we would want to commence for other products, could further impact the availability or cost of future financings.
+In addition, the fact that we are not profitable and will need significant additional funds to meet the FDA's requirement for two adequate and well controlled Phase 3 clinical trials in order to obtain regulatory approval to market Ketotransdel[®] and any other clinical trials we would want to commence for other products, could further impact the availability or cost of future financings.
 As a result, there can be no assurance that additional funds will be available when needed from any source or, if available, will be available on terms that are acceptable to us.
 If we are unable to raise funds to satisfy our capital needs on a timely basis, we may be required to cease operations.